natlund/zola_website/content/software_engineering/principles_of_code_structure/make_execution_flow_obvious.md

 # Make Execution Flow Obvious

-Four paragraphs appearing at the beginning of the chapter _Distinguish Algorithm-like Code From Data-like Code_ apply here.
+Four paragraphs appearing at the beginning of the chapter [_Distinguish Algorithm-like From Data-like Code_](@/software_engineering/principles_of_code_structure/distinguish_algorithmlike_from_datalike_code.md) apply here.
 For convenience, we repeat them verbatim here:

 Time is linear.
 Time is just one damn thing after another.